 Effective January 8, 2016: Bates College prohibits the use, possession or storage of hoverboards and similar electronic devices on campus due to fire-safety concerns.

-As widely reported in the new media, the U.S. Consumer Product Safety Commission (CPSC) is conducting an investigation into a least 16 hoverboard-related fires across the country that appear connected to batteries and charging devices.
+As widely reported in the news media, the U.S. Consumer Product Safety Commission (CPSC) is conducting an investigation into at least 16 hoverboard-related fires across the country that appear connected to batteries and charging devices.
 Engineers at the CPSC National Product Testing and Evaluation Center in Maryland are testing a number of devices with specific attention to battery configuration, and the effects of routine use and battery charging.
 The reported fires have occurred both during use and charging.

 You can read a recent statement by the CPSC here at:http://bit.ly/CPSC-hoverboard.